 “That time changed my life because it taught me you can actually do things that were previously impossible,” he says.

 Impossibilities like running the New York City marathon (at a time of 3 hours, 50 minutes).
-Or climbing the 8,000-foot Machu Pichu, one of the fitness feats left on his to-do list.
+Or climbing the 8,000' Machu Picchu, one of the fitness feats left on his to-do list.

 It’s hardly coincidental that Reynolds' career has taken a meteoric trajectory since bulking up for Blade.
-Not only has he acted alongside Oscar winners like Denzel Washington and Sandra Bullock, he’s also been offered countless superhero roles, like The Green Lantern and Deadpool in X-Men Origins: Wolverine.
+He's not only acted alongside Oscar-winners like Denzel Washington and Sandra Bullock, but also been offered countless superhero roles, like The Green Lantern and Deadpool.

-“I’ve been a fan of Deadpool all my life, so i was gonna murder someone if it wasn’t me [who played him],” Reynolds recalls.
-“He was a last-minute addition to Wolverine, so I had to gain muscle quickly.
+“I’ve been a fan of Deadpool all my life, so I was gonna murder someone if it wasn’t me [who played him],” Reynolds recalls.
+“He was a last-minute addition to X-Men Origins: Wolverine, so I had to gain muscle quickly.
 I was eating, like, live children as they passed in order to bulk up.”

-Trainer Bobby Strom has been training Ryan Reynolds for eight years, dating back to Blade: Trinity.
-“We try to make him look different in each role,” Strom says, “it’s not the same physique every time.”
+Trainer Bobby Strom has been training Reynolds for years, dating back to Blade: Trinity.
+“We try to make him look different in each role,” Strom says.
+“It’s not the same physique every time.”
 He likens Reynolds’ year-long preparation for The Green Lantern to a professional bodybuilder training for the Mr. Olympia competition.
 Strom kept the action star’s body guessing by constantly changing up his workouts every day.